 Dogs may also lick objects when they feel ill.
 If they have a bad feeling in their tummy or their mouth, they might start licking an object to alleviate that feeling.
-Just like licking their skin might relieve itchiness, licking an object might help a lousy feeling inside their mouth.
+Just like licking their skin might relieve itchiness, licking an object might indicate dental pain, nausea, or gastrointestinal distress.

 Some dogs may excessively lick objects just before they throw up as well.
 So, see if there’s a pattern you can observe between licking and vomiting.

 Some dogs may start licking excessively because of a cognitive issue.
 In this case, they don’t understand whether they’re doing it or why because their thinking has been affected.
 Dogs may also lick due to an obsessive-compulsive-like disorder or anxiety disorder.